 If you’re planning on exploring beyond Sydney, here are more luxury escapes in NSW.

-Darling Harbour has a huge choice of restaurants and bars.
-So choosing a hotel within walking distance after night out has its benefits.
+Darling Harbour has a huge choice of restaurants and bars, so choosing a hotel within walking distance after a night out has its benefits.

 Pitt Street Mall isn’t too far away (this is the shopping precinct in Sydney for fashion) and then there are the upmarket designer boutiques in the Queen Victoria Building or The Strand Arcade.

-From Sydney Airport, you can either take a taxi or the Airport Link.
-ParkRoyal Darling Harbour is a short walk from Town Hall Station.
+From Sydney Airport, you can either take a taxi or the Airport Link as ParkRoyal Darling Harbour is a short walk from Town Hall Station.